Changissnz/selfinterest/README.md

 Self-interest's lack of containment, in order to persist in its host, is one of this force's qualities that is supported by acclimation mechanisms.
-In the paradigm of socio-economics, these acclimation mechanisms result in norms of culture and status.
+In the paradigm of socio-economics, these acclimation mechanisms result in norms for culture and status.
 Individual human beings that set upon doing a task, in the style of repetition and auxiliary activities to support that repetition, become versed in that task.
 Physical strength can be enhanced, and cognitive abilities can be refined for more efficient